Last updated on: May 2019

 So Bluehost is a clear winner, isn’t it?
 Well, it’s certainly not as easy to decide as it might seem, and it’s also not exactly what it seems to be at the surface.

 This is because despite Bluehost seemingly having a clear edge over SiteGround, the performance of the former is far from considerably better than the latter.
-One of the major reasons for this is that while SiteGround offers SSD storage, Bluehost does not.
+One of the major reasons for this is that while SiteGround offers SSD disk space, Bluehost does not.
 And this right here can be quite a difference-maker, and make the otherwise modest web space of 10GB (with the most basic plan) more than enough for most small websites.

 Also, another thing is that while SiteGround recommends a particular amount of traffic for each of its shared hosting plans, it actually doesn’t put a limit on the amount of traffic you get.
 So while you may get the best possible performance if you get up to 10,000 visitors a month, it may still be pretty decent even if you’re getting a lot more traffic.